it-at-m/refarch-templates/docs/getting-started.md

 # Getting Started

 Welcome to the Getting Started guide for the `refarch-templates`.
-This guide aims to help you in setting up a code repository to work with `refarch-templates` and to execute initial required steps for the individual templates.
+This guide aims to help you in setting up a code repository with `refarch-templates` and to execute initial required steps for the individual templates.

 The purpose of these templates is to provide developers with an out-of-the-box solution for